marcosh/marcosh.github.io/_posts/2017-03-15-the-law-of-demeter-and-dependency-management.markdown

 a compile time error.
-Less optimal than the solution in Elm, in Php you could use the library [PhpDependencyChecker](https://github.com/maglnet/ComposerRequireChecker) by [@Ocramius](https://twitter.com/Ocramius) and [@MaGlNet](https://twitter.com/MaGlNet) to statically chack if all the symbols used in a library come from friendly dependencies.
+Less optimal than the solution in Elm, in Php you could use the library [PhpDependencyChecker](https://github.com/maglnet/ComposerRequireChecker) by [@Ocramius](https://twitter.com/Ocramius) and [@MaGlNet](https://twitter.com/MaGlNet) to statically check if all the symbols used in a library come from friendly dependencies.

 ## Conclusion